A message from Jeff Reading, PhD,

 Professor, Faculty of Health Sciences, Simon Fraser University

+What is Diabetes?
 Diabetes occurs when the body becomes unable to properly produce or use insulin, a hormone that controls sugar in the bloodstream.
 If not properly treated, diabetes can result in serious complications.
+There are two types of diabetes: Type 1 Diabetes is when your body can't make enough insulin (a hormone that regulates blood sugar).

 Type 2 Diabetes is when your body doesn't use insulin well and is unable to keep blood sugar at normal levels.